bgamari/recipes/german-waffles.md

 # Waffeln

- - one stick of butter (preferred unsalted)
+ - one half of a stick of butter (preferred unsalted)
  - 2 table spoons of sugar
  - optionally one pack of vanillin sugar
  - 3 eggs